grimoire/mmdetection-to-tensorrt/README.md

 ## News

-This Repo now support MMDetection>=3.0
+- 24.02 Support MMDetection>=3.0

 ## Introduction

-This project aims to convert the mmdetection model to TensorRT model end2end.
+This project aims to convert the Model from MMDetection to TensorRT model end2end.
 Focus on object detection for now.
 Mask support is **experiment**.